Information for parents

 Your child is currently involved in choosing a degree programme and that can be a daunting process.
 For many young people, the transition from secondary school to university is a major life event involving academic, social and personal changes.
 As a parent, you have a significant role in this.
 You are often your child’s most important adviser.
-How can you help your son or daughter choose a programme?
+How can you help your child choose a programme?
 Given the staggering number of degree programmes available in higher education, your child might be unsure about what he or she wants to do.
-The video below provides some guidance for helping your child choose a programme.

 Ask questions, remain objective and get your child to make an effort

 By asking questions, outlining situations and refraining from making judgements, you can help your child to start the process of choosing a programme.
 And that is very important.
 It has to be your child’s decision and the more time and attention they spend on it, the greater the chance of their choosing a programme that really suits them and that they can complete successfully.

 It’s important to keep the conversation with your child as informal as possible and ask probing questions.

 - Which subjects interest you?
 What makes them so interesting?

 - What are you good at and less good at?
 What’s the evidence for that?
 What do you get compliments for?